orientation vs onboarding

 Purpose of Orientation

-- Provide necessary paperwork, benefits enrolment, and administrative tasks: Guide new employees through filling out tax forms, signing contracts, and enrolling in benefit programs such as health insurance or retirement plans.
+Lead new employees through the process of completing tax forms, signing contracts, and enrolling in benefit plans like health insurance or retirement plans.

 What is Onboarding?

-Onboarding is a longer, more comprehensive process that extends weeks or even months beyond orientation.
-It aims to fully integrate new hires into the company culture, build their skills, and prepare them for success in their role.
-This continuous journey makes employees feel cared for and ready, helping them find their footing and grow comfortably in their new roles.
+Onboarding is a more in-depth process that goes on weeks or even months after orientation.
+It is focused on the complete assimilation of new employees into the company culture, development of their skills, and equipping them to succeed in their position.
+This unending process makes the employees feel that they are looked after and prepared to settle and develop in their new positions comfortably.

 Purpose of Onboarding